Record

 Community Safety and Well-Being

-Diane is committed to addressing and enhancing community safety and well-being.
+Diane was committed to addressing and enhancing community safety and well-being.
 During her tenure a number of citizen boards and commissions (i.e. Tree Board, Youth Commission, Diversity, Equity, Inclusion and Accessibility Commission, Economic Development Commission) were created to help expand Edmonds citizens’ voices in current and future policy and prioritization decisions; there are many citizens with unique talents and the desire to contribute to the betterment of our community!
-As Mayor, she will continue to appreciate the advice from our Boards and Commissions, as she’s learned first-hand the importance of their input when setting policies.
-As such, she’d like to expand citizen task forces to solicit input regarding outdated codes and code updates, accuracy and user-friendliness of our website, and other aspects that may assist both the Administration & Legislative Branch.
-The Administration must work collectively with the Council to become more transparent in our communication.
+Unfortunately, in 2025, the City Council has cancelled all Boards and Commissions because of finances.
+So, the City still has outdated codes, and inadequate and incomplete 2024 Comprehensive Plan and Environmental Impact Statement not to mention the lack of transparency regarding the financial issues and how the City will be dealing with the Fiscal Emergency Crisis.
+The Administration must work collectively with the Council to become more transparent in communication with the citizen taxpayers.